geosolutions-it/MapStore2/docs/developer-guide/developing.md

 More information on frontend building tools and configuration is available [here](frontend-building-tools-and-configuration)

-## Back-end
+## Backend

-In order to have a full running MapStore in development environment, you need to run also the back-end java part locally.
-In this section you will find how to start the back-end and how to develop with it.
+In order to have a full running MapStore in development environment, you need to run also the backend java part locally.
+In this section you will find how to start the backend and how to develop with it.

 ### Defaults Users and Database

-Running MapStore back-end locally, on start-up you will find the following users:
+Running MapStore backend locally, on start-up you will find the following users:

 * `admin`, with ADMIN role and password `admin`
 * `user` with USER role with password `user`